kobotoolbox/kobo-transfer/README.md

 ## Limitations
 - If transferring from google form xlsx data (running -gt), submissions will be duplicated each time the script is run.
 Even when google form xlsx data is uploaded, edited, and then reuploaded, it will show up as a new submission instead of editing the one in kobo.
 To avoid this, after transferring from google form xlsx into kobo once, download the kobo data in xlsx form and edit/reupload that one with the flag -xt.
+- Similarly, if running -xt for initial xlsx data without uuid, submissions will be duplicated each time script is run.
+To avoid, after initial transfer, download data from kobo as xlsx and edit/work with that.

 - if running -gt, responses and text submissions can not contain ',' or '/' since data will be transferred to Kobo incorrectly.
 - assumes that kobo project and xlsx form question types and labels match (does not throw error but transferred submissions will be recorded incorrectly)
 - any data transferred will be accepted by kobo.
 For example, if question type is number in kobo, but submission transferred is text/string, it will be saved as such.
 For questions types such as dropdown/select one, responses in xlsx can be any string and kobo will save (regardless of whether or not it is an option in the kobo project).